Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 Duplicant

 This is a very interesting card for the deck.
-It’s a six-mana exile effect but it’s also a creature.
-This means that you’ll likely be able to reduce the casting cost at times.
-Furthermore, it also has power and toughness equal to the creature it exiled.
-This means that it can double as a threat as well and makes the value you get for six mana a lot better.
+It’s a six-mana exile effect, but it’s also a creature.
+This means that you’ll likely be able to reduce the casting cost sometimes.
+Furthermore, it has power and toughness equal to the creature it exiled.
+This means that it can also double as a threat and makes the value you get for six mana a lot better.

 Scour from Existence